REUTERS AMERICA NEWS PLAN FOR MONDAY DEC 21

 Hezbollah buries militant Qantar, says Israel will be held accountable

-BEIRUT - Lebanon's Hezbollah group says Israel will be held accountable for killing prominent militant Samir Qantar in an air strike in Syria over the weekend, and accords him a funeral of the kind reserved for its top commanders.
-(MIDEAST-CRISIS/HEZBOLLAH-QANTAR (UPDATE 1), moved, 244 words)
+BEIRUT - A Hezbollah official said on Monday that Israel will be held accountable for killing prominent militant Samir Qantar in a strike in Syria over the weekend.
+On Monday, the group buried Qantar, a Druze, in a Shi'ite cemetery in the group's stronghold in Beirut's stronghold in a funeral usually held for its top commanders.
+(MIDEAST-CRISIS/HEZBOLLAH-QANTAR (UPDATE 1), moving shortly, 237 words)

 Yemeni government forces push into province around capital